anuva312/FactOrFake/README.md

 # FactOrFake
-Predict whether a given piece of news is fake or real!
+A machine learning model that predicts whether a given piece of news is fake or real!

+## Introduction